Anita Date-Kelkar

-Anita Date-Kelkar is an Indian actress.
+Anita Date-Kelkar (née Date) is an Indian actress.
 She works predominantly in Marathi and Hindi television.
-She known for her performance in Mazhya Navryachi Bayko as Radhika.
+She is best known for her role in Zee Marathi television series Majhya Navaryachi Bayko.
+She is also widely known for her role in the film Me Vasantrao for which she won a Filmfare Award Marathi for Best Supporting Actress at the 7th Filmfare Awards Marathi and Zee Chitra Gaurav Puraskar for Best Supporting Actress.

 Early life

 Anita was born on 31 October 1980 in Nashik, Maharashtra.
-She did her schooling from M. R. Sharda Kanya Vidya Mandir, Nashik and She did Master of Arts from Lalit Kala Kendra, Pune University.
+She did her schooling from M. R. Sharda Kanya Vidya Mandir, Nashik and she did Master of Arts from Lalit Kala Kendra, Pune University.

 Career

 She started her career in 2008 with Marathi film Sanai Choughade.
 She also appeared in the various Marathi films like Coffee Ani Barach Kahi, Ajoba, Popat, Seema, Gandha, Myna, A Paying Ghost, Jogwa, Adgula Madgula, etc. In 2012, she played a role in Hindi film Aiyyaa.
 In 2019, she did a role in Tumbbad.